Summer had creeped in during the first Covid lockdown of 2020 in the UK.

 As we were driving up from London, naturally the first stop would be the Lake District.

 Unfortunately in England and Wales camping in the wild isn’t entirely legal.
-There are designated camp spots within the Lake District that you can pay for, however these don’t really feel wild, remote, or adventurous and are too artificial and tame for me.
+There are designated camp spots within the Lake District that you can pay for, however these don’t really feel wild, remote, or as adventurous.
 I like to camp with the feeling of truly being in nature.

 The rule in most places is, leave no trace, do not cause too much trouble and most of the time you’ll be left alone.
-Even if you do get caught, it’s just a warning, telling off and inconvenience of having to pack up again and move.
+Even if you do get caught, it’s just a warning and inconvenience of having to pack up again and move.

 However in Scotland, the Land Reform Act (2003) allows for wild camping anywhere that is not private land, which is awesome!